-4.2.11.3 Configuration for Early Admission Control (EAC) update procedure
+4.2.11.2.3 Early Admission Control (EAC) for Number of UEs notification procedure

-The configuration for Early Admission Control (EAC) update procedure indicates to the AMF the activation or the deactivation of the EAC mode for the S-NSSAI subject to NSAC.
-EAC mode means that the AMF is required to perform the number of UEs per network slice availability check and update procedure before the S-NSSAI subject to NSAC is included in the Allowed NSSAI and sent to the UE.
+The Early Admission Control (EAC) notification procedure is used by NSACF to indicate the activation or the deactivation of the EAC mode for the S-NSSAI subject to NSAC.
+For Number of UE, the EAC mode means that the AMF is required to perform the NSAC check procedure for number of UEs before the S-NSSAI subject to NSAC is included in the Allowed NSSAI and sent to the UE.

 Editor's note: It is FFS if an O&M procedure can be used to configure EAC procedure as opposed to the SUBSCRIBE/NOTIFY method.

-Figure 4.2.11.3-1: Early Admission Control (EAC) update procedure
+Figure 4.2.11.2.3-1: Early Admission Control (EAC) notification procedure

 1) The number of UEs registered with a network slice subject to NSAC crosses a certain operator defined threshold.
 The NSACF determines whether to activate or deactivate the EAC mode.

-2) The NSACF triggers Nnsacf_NumberOfUEsPerSliceEACNotify operation including the S-NSSAI for which the EAC mode is to be activated or deactivated and a EAC flag set to activated if the number of UEs registered with the network slice is above certain threshold or set to deactivated if the number of the UEs registered with the network slice is below certain threshold.
+2) The NSACF triggers Nnsacf_NSAC_EarlyAdminControlNotification operation including NSAC type indicating the Number of UEs, the S-NSSAI, and a EAC flag set to activated if the number of UEs registered with the network slice is above certain threshold or set to deactivated if the number of the UEs registered with the network slice is below certain threshold.

 Editor's note: It is FFS how to trigger the notification without subscription.
 Also how to determine which AMF is to be notified need be clarified.

-3) The AMF uses the EAC flag to decide when to trigger the number of UEs per network slice availability check and update procedure so that delays to the registration procedure and impact to the already allowed network slices are avoided.
+3) The AMF uses the EAC flag to decide when to trigger the NSAC check for number of UEs procedure for this S-NSSAI so that delays to the registration procedure and impact to the already allowed network slices are avoided.

-If the EAC flag indicates EAC mode activated, the AMF triggers the number of UEs per network slice availability check and update procedure before the Registration Accept step of the registration procedure or before the UE Configuration Update message as in EAC activated mode the NSACF is to check whether the maximum number of UEs per network slice is reached which may impact the allowed S-NSSAI(s) confirmed by the Registration Accept message and the UE Configuration Update message.
+If the EAC flag indicates EAC mode activated, the AMF triggers the NSAC check for number of UEs procedure for this S-NSSAI before the Registration Accept step of the registration procedure or before the UE Configuration Update message as in EAC activated mode the NSACF is to check whether the maximum number of UEs per network slice is reached which may impact the allowed S-NSSAI(s) confirmed by the Registration Accept message and the UE Configuration Update message.

-If the EAC flag indicates EAC mode deactivated, the AMF triggers the number of UEs per network slice availability check and update procedure after Registration Accept step of the registration procedure or after the UE Configuration Update message as in EAC deactivated mode the NSACF does not check whether the maximum number of UEs per network slice is reached, i.e. no impact is expected to the allowed S-NSSAI(s) confirmed by the Registration Accept message and the UE Configuration Update message.
+If the EAC flag indicates EAC mode deactivated, the AMF triggers the NSAC check for number of UEs procedure for this S-NSSAIafter Registration Accept step of the registration procedure or after the UE Configuration Update message as in EAC deactivated mode the NSACF does not check whether the maximum number of UEs per network slice is reached, i.e. no impact is expected to the allowed S-NSSAI(s) confirmed by the Registration Accept message and the UE Configuration Update message.

 ****************** Next Change ***************

 5.2.21 Network Slice Admission Control Function (NSACF) services